 Attended by Grandma Moses and other members of her family in Eagle Bridge, New York, the Grandma Moses Schoolhouse was moved to the grounds of the Bennington Museum in 1972.
 Today it houses an interactive family center that explores Grandma Moses' life and themes used in her paintings.
 Children can explore a 19th-century schoolhouse setting, a country store, and tea party.
 Activities include needlecraft, dress-up, antique toys, discovery boxes, and a make-your-own Grandma Moses painting wall.

-The Martin Wasp automobile was designed and built by Karl Martin in Bennington between 1920 and 1925.
+Among the items in this Gallery that represent the wealth and prosperity of this industrial boom in Bennington is the Martin Wasp automobile that was designed and built by Karl Martin in Bennington between 1920 and 1925.
 Spectacular in appearance and constructed of the finest materials, the Wasp in the Bennington Museum is one of fewer than twenty ever produced, and is the only one in existence.